Yu Narukami

 Yu was designed by Shigenori Soejima who aimed to create an ambiguous character who could appeal to most players by way of reflecting several feelings towards them and through his mannerisms.
 For the anime, director Seiji Kishi expressed difficulties in giving the character emotions without damaging what the original staff created.
 The character is voiced by Daisuke Namikawa in Japanese and Johnny Yong Bosch in English.
 Both actors expressed difficulty in voicing him with Namikawa finding his social life challenging while Bosch also had to voice another major character in the anime.

-Yu has been positively received by critics, with his characterization and social life being the subject of praise due to his portrayal as a mostly silent teenager whose few lines are related to the plot and in some cases, a source of witty comedy.
+Yu has been positively received by critics, with his characterization, social life and being the subjects of praise due to his portrayal as a mostly silent teenager whose few lines are related to the plot and in some cases, a source of witty comedy.
+However, his anime adaptation with more soul and more lines was also received well as a different, less lifeless take on the character while staying true to the original Yu seen in the game.